Top 7 Basic Exercises for Beginners to Start Your Fitness Journey

 Getting Started

-For beginners, the goal is to feel a strong contraction in the glutes with every repetition.
-Start with 2-3 sets of 12-15 repetitions, resting for 45-60 seconds between sets.
-As you get stronger, you can progress by adding a resistance band around your knees or placing a light weight across your hips.
+Beginners should aim for a strong glute contraction each rep. Start with 2-3 sets of 12-15 reps, resting 45-60 seconds between sets.
+Progress by using a resistance band around your knees or a light weight on your hips as you get stronger.

 6. Jumping Jack